lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

         * You can check this after every shutdown or just periodically.
     #.
 Cleanup CSCs and Daemons on DM and Camera machines (:ref:`Summit <Deployment-Activities-Summit-DM-Camera-Shutdown>`, :ref:`TTS <Deployment-Activities-TTS-DM-Camera-Shutdown>`).
         * One can work with the system principles to shutdown the services.
+        * Notify people doing the camera upgrade that the system is ready for them to proceed with :ref:`Stage 1<camera-install-stage-1>`.
     #.
 Shutdown LOVE and associated daemon (:ref:`Summit <Deployment-Activities-Summit-LOVE-Shutdown>`, :ref:`TTS <Deployment-Activities-TTS-LOVE-Shutdown>`).
         * This step will become unnecessary when it moves to Kubernetes.
     #.
 Shutdown and Cleanup Bare Metal Deployments (:ref:`Summit <Deployment-Activities-Summit-TandS-BM-Shutdown>`, :ref:`TTS <Deployment-Activities-TTS-TandS-BM-Shutdown>`).